 Applicant guidelines - Vice-Chancellor's Awards for Community Engagement and Service

-Any academic or professional University employee who is employed on a continuing or fixed term basis for more than 12 months may nominate or be nominated for these awards.
-Individuals or groups are eligible to nominate or be nominated for an Award.
+Any academic or professional University employee may nominate or be nominated for these achievement awards.
 Nominations may be made by:

 - Managers/supervisors or other appropriate delegate